Ayush-Dube/dailyDiary/nov2025/nov25.md

   - tailwind
   - linux , shell

 - plan to drop java for now . although i really wanted to continue with it and learn servlet , collection and then spring .
 But present situation require to go after m stack.

+### nov29
+- You've mastered the git config command, your primary tool for adjusting your time machine's settings.
+- You've set up your time traveler identity, ensuring proper attribution of your contributions across timelines.
+- You've enabled color output, making your time travel data easier to understand at a glance.
+- You've set Nano as your default time log editor, simplifying the process of recording your temporal adventures.
+- You've configured your time machine to handle timeline endings properly, preventing temporal distortions when collaborating across dimensional planes.
+- You've created time travel shortcuts (aliases), streamlining your chrono-navigation processes.
+Finally, you've learned about experiment-specific configurations, allowing you to adapt your time machine for different types of temporal explorations.